Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Soil

-When established during a container, the cheese plant requires peat-based potting media.
+When established in a container, the cheese plant requires peat-based potting media.
 Outdoors, it’s suitable for light sandy, medium loamy, and heavy clay soils with acid or neutral pH.
 Even so, it thrives most in well-drained, moderately moist soil.

 Water

 Give the plant regular watering during the season.
-The soil will have got to dry out slightly in between.
+The soil will have to dry out slightly in between.
 Water only occasionally in fall and winter.
 To extend humidity indoors, mist the foliage employing a spray bottle of demineralized water or rainwater.

 Fertilizer